Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-Databox allows us to customize these reports for every level of concern within the client’s business, meaning executives get a view of only what they care about, marketers and salespeople get granular views into their success and Big Presence can quickly identify the areas in need of more attention from week-to-week for us to hit the required KPIs.
+A custom dashboard software like Databox allows us to customize these reports for every level of concern within the client’s business, meaning executives get a view of only what they care about, marketers and salespeople get granular views into their success and Big Presence can quickly identify the areas in need of more attention from week-to-week for us to hit the required KPIs.

 This level of transparency and real-time visibility into a client’s business is invaluable to us as we look to develop meaningful working relationships with our clients, and we only need to spend an hour or two building the dashboards in Databox when onboarding new clients.

 This means more of our time is spent on driving results, and less time is spent on managing the client.

 We had been conceptualizing these Client Dashboards for the past 18 months, but without Databox, the cost to implement and pain of managing them would have made it tough to prioritize as a project internally.
 Now that we have the structure built, and a good handle on how to use Databox for the delivery of so much key data in disparate systems … we have enjoyed the single unified view.

 We wanted to ease the discomfort that our clients can feel when working with an external partner, but in reality, everyone in our agency is now looking at the Client Dashboards as something that’s equally beneficial for ourselves and the clients.

 We’ve reduced the number of hours required to administratively and strategically manage a client by 50%, created a better way for our entire team to find the status of any client, and allowed our account managers to make strategy adjustments in real-time based on data and big picture goals with greater speed and accuracy every month.